-As a professional degree the EdD in educational leadership is designed to meet the needs of individuals seeking to improve their knowledge and skills to become highly competent educational leader-practitioners at the state, district, school, or classroom level.
-The EdD is designed to promote a standard of excellence intended to meet the growing demands faced by educational leaders in a context defined by instructional leadership, public accountability for teaching-learning results, increased globalization, diversity, and the emergence of new digital technologies as a part of life.
+The EdD is a professional degree designed to meet the needs of individuals seeking to improve their knowledge and skills as educational leader/practitioners.
+The EdD is designed to promote a standard of excellence intended to meet the growing demands faced by educational leaders in a context defined by instructional leadership, public accountability for teaching-learning results, increased globalization, diversity, and the emergence of new digital technologies.
 The EdD programs are guided by a model of professional inquiry and reflection that emphasizes the development and improvement of systematic decision skills to address the problems, challenges, and opportunities of practice.
-Students examine the core content domains of strategic and instructional leadership, organizational theory, data-driven decision-making, law, supervision and evaluation, design, implementation, assessment and evaluation of curricular programs, professional development, school economics and budget planning, and other content specialization areas.
-Knowledge from these domains is designed to facilitate the process of framing and addressing in critical ways the problems of practice.
-Although the primary goal of individuals seeking either of these EdD degrees is exemplary practice, the quality and rigor of the EdD experiences at The University of Alabama are such that pursuing a career as a university professor may be accomplished with these degrees.
+Students examine the core content domains of strategic and instructional leadership, organizational theory, data-driven decision-making, law, supervision and evaluation, design, implementation, assessment and evaluation of curricular programs, professional development, school economics and budget planning, and other key content areas.
+Knowledge from these domains is designed to facilitate the process of framing and critically addressing the problems of practice.
+Although the primary purpose of the EdD degree is focused on practice and leadership, the research rigor of the EdD experience can qualify an individual for a position as a professor in a college of education.

 Admission and Application Process Description

-Doctoral students are admitted twice annually.
-Students are encouraged to submit their applications for admission before the deadlines listed below and they should allow several weeks for the Graduate School to process their applications:
+Doctoral students are admitted annually for fall admission.
+Students are encouraged to submit their applications for admission before April 1.

-For additional information, please contact Vanessa Williams, Senior Office Associate of ELPTS: firstname.lastname@example.org
+For additional information, please contact Kimberly West, Program Assistant for ELPTS: firstname.lastname@example.org.

 Potential applicants should be aware that admission to the UA doctoral programs is a competitive process and that submitting an application does not guarantee admission.
 Minimum entrance requirements include the following:

-- Masters Degree – An earned Masters degree from an accredited institution
+- An earned Master’s degree from an accredited institution

 - GRE/MAT Exam – While the Graduate Record Exam (GRE) is preferred, potential applicants are required to report scores from the GRE or Miller’s Analogy Test (MAT).
 Test scores at or above the 50th percentile on the Verbal and Quantitative Reasoning subscales of the GRE are needed.
 A score at or above the 50th percentile on the MAT is needed.
-Please note that scores submitted for consideration for admission must be less than 5 years old from the applicant’s admission deadline.
+Please note that scores submitted for consideration for admission must be less than 5 years old at the time of application.

-- Reference Letters – The application must include letters of professional and academic reference letters, including one from a current supervisor, as described in and as part of the Graduate School Application Process;
+- Reference Letters – The application must include letters of professional and academic reference letters, including one from a current supervisor, as described in the Graduate School Application Process;

 - Writing Sample – An academic or professional writing sample written by the applicant within the last year that provides evidence of the student’s writing ability.